benhills/iceotherm/README.md

 3) Double Diffusion Model

 This was meant to be a more rigorous model which allows for thermal and molecular diffusion within the borehole (i.e. the mixing is no longer instantaneous).
-Unfortunately, we have had some numerical issues with this version of the model.
+Unfortunately, we have had some numerical issues with this version of the model, so it is still in development.
 - ./cylindricalstefan/lib/double_diffusion_model.py

 Testing